 From advising which plants will work with your landscape or lighting conditions, to analyzing pest problems and recommending solutions, our staff has the all the answers you need.
 We take pride in being the "Best Garden Center of Western Wake County," and our staff reflects that every day.

 Jo Ann Dewar

 Jo Ann was born and raised on a family farm in Chalybeate Springs, NC.
 Her love of plants was cultivated along with the crops in her early days.
 She was a bulldog of a point guard on her high school basketball team, often being listed in the local newspaper for her defensive skills.
 After school, she spent a short time with the FBI as a fingerprint specialist in Washington D.C. before returning to North Carolina and marrying her husband, Tom.
 After a few brief moves, Tom and Jo Ann settled on the 13 acres that now make up Fairview Garden Center.
 Jo Ann still works in the business on a daily basis.
 She is often the first to arrive and the last to leave.
-Jo Ann has four children, four grandchildren, and three great grandchildren.
+Jo Ann has four children, four grandchildren, and four great grandchildren.
 Along with plants, Jo Ann enjoys spending time with her family, the beach, fishing, and Wolfpack athletics.

 I was raised on the property that the garden center now occupies.
 We had a small farm and large garden here.
 When I was a child, I thought I hated all the butter beans, corn, peas, and other plants we had to pick and shell.
 At some point I began to realize how fascinating they were.
 That is when my love of plants began.
 I started working in the business at its beginning during high school and later I attended NCSU and received a degree in flower and nursery crop technology.
-I have two children and three beautiful grandchildren.
+I have two children and four beautiful grandchildren.
 I enjoy time with family and growing our veggie and herbs plants at the garden center.

 Phyllis Rollins—Asst General Manager, Personnel Manager